 Marijuana Arrests – 2016 through 2020

-Black people are arrested at higher rates than white people.
+Black people are arrested at higher rates than white people after being stopped and ticketed.

 Data Overview

-4.5x Blacks are 4.5 times more likely to be arrested, for any reason, after being stopped for speeding.
+3.5x After receiving a ticket for an equipment violation, Blacks are 3.5 times more likely to be arrested, for any reason.
+(2024)

 Racial bias plays a part in the daily jobs of DMPD officers.